 - Mount the bucket to the specified directory.

-ossfs BucketName mountfolder -o url=EndpointMount a bucket named
+ossfs BucketName mountfolder -o url=EndpointFor example, you can run the following command to mount a bucket named

-echo bucket-test:LTAIbZcdVCmQ****:MOk8x0y9hxQ31coh7A5e2MZEUz**** > /etc/passwd-ossfs chmod 640 /etc/passwd-ossfs mkdir /tmp/ossfs ossfs bucket-test /tmp/ossfs -o url=http://oss-cn-hangzhou.aliyuncs.comNotice If you use an Alibaba Cloud Elastic Compute Service (ECS) instance to provide ossfs services, you can use an internal endpoint.
-In the preceding example, you can set the OSS endpoint to
+echo bucket-test:LTAIbZcdVCmQ****:MOk8x0y9hxQ31coh7A5e2MZEUz**** > /etc/passwd-ossfs chmod 640 /etc/passwd-ossfs mkdir /tmp/ossfs ossfs bucket-test /tmp/ossfs -o url=http://oss-cn-hangzhou.aliyuncs.comNotice If you use an Alibaba Cloud Elastic Compute Service (ECS) instance to provide ossfs services, you can use the internal endpoint of the bucket.
+In the preceding example, you can set the endpoint of OSS to

-oss-cn-hangzhou-internal.aliyuncs.comto minimize costs.
-For more information about OSS internal endpoints, see Regions and endpoints.
+oss-cn-hangzhou-internal.aliyuncs.comto minimize traffic fees.
+For more information about the internal endpoints of OSS, see Regions and endpoints.

-- If you no longer need the bucket, you can run the following command to unmount it.
+- If you no longer want to mount the bucket, you can run the following command to unmount

 fusermount -u /tmp/ossfs